ellemiekevankints/LunarNRM-Blender-Models/README.md

 If you use this repository for your work, please cite:

 @inproceedings{lunarnrm-blender-models,
-  title={Neural Radiance Methods for Terrain Modeling},
+  title={Neural Radiance Methods for Lunar Terrain Modeling},
   author={Ellemieke Van Kints, Aiden Hammond, Caleb Adams, Ignacio Lopez-Francos},
   booktitle={2025 IEEE Aerospace Conference},
   year={2025},